 Important things to Consider:

 First, you should assess the financial impact of what happens when one of them passes away.
 This means looking at their monthly expenses and any accumulated debt that needs to be paid, such as mortgages, for example.

 Of course, there is the budget required to pay for the monthly premiums, so the benefits should be in line with their needs in terms of affordability.

 There are also health and lifestyle considerations that need to be considered, which affect the price.

-From that, you should be able to establish the parameters of the benefits and premiums of the life insurance policy that will adequately cover your parents.
+From that, you should establish the parameters of the benefits and premiums of the life insurance policy that will adequately cover your parents.

 The last step is to get free quotes and compare the rate online.